erikajledesma/CS4250-HW2/README.md

 # CS4250-HW2

-## A Python program that connects to a MongoDB database, carries out CRUD operations and can print out an inverted index ordered by term based on user input.
+### A Python program that connects to a MongoDB database, carries out CRUD operations and can print out an inverted index ordered by term based on user input.
+Testing from terminal is shown below:

 ```
 ######### Menu ##############